HenrikSkog/cognition/docs/release3/README.md

 ## `RemoteCognitionAccess`: The middle-man between `ui` and `api`

 [`RemoteCognitionAccess`](../../cognition/ui/src/main/java/ui/RemoteCognitionAccess.java) is the middle-man between `ui` and `api`; the class responsible for handling HTTP queries between classes in the `ui` module and the `api` module.

 ## Updating the way a developer runs the application (using `make`)

 When finishing deliverable 2 of this project, you could install dependencies and test the application using `mvn clean install`.
 If that command built successfully, you could run the application using `cd ui && mvn javafx:run`.

 For deliverable 3, we converted the application to interact with a web server using the Spring Boot framework.
 This demanded that we reworked how the tests and the application is run, as there are more moving parts currently.

 First, you need to **install dependencies without running tests**, in order to ensure that all Maven modules have downloaded necessary dependencies.

 Then, you need to **test** the application.
 For the user interface tests to pass, this requires using a Spring Boot server running on our port for testing (port `3000`).

 **Running the application** also requires a Spring Boot server to be running, this time on port `8080`.
 We made the choice of not running the test server and the application server on the same port in order to prevent potential crashes.

 In summary, all these moving parts led us to streamline the process of testing and running the application.
 Hence, we added a [`Makefile`](../../cognition/Makefile) as a wrapper for the needed `mvn` commands to improve the quality of life for the current developers and "future" developer (the one grading this project). **We underline that we still use Maven for building the application.** Make is simply acts as an abstraction above the existing Maven commands.

 Given the number of actual commands to run the application, the group saw this abstraction as necessary and worth dedicating time to, in order to improve the quality of life for the developer.

-Please see the root [`README`](../../README.md) for more information on running the application, preferably using `make`.
+Please see the root [`README`](../../README.md) for more information on running the application, preferably using `make` .

 **TL;DR** - You can now run tests using `make test` and run the application using `make` in the `cognition` directory.

 ## Default quizzes

 Previously, new users started with no quizzes.
 Now, every new user is created with a standard introductory quiz.
 By doing this, the user can now quickly use all available functionality in Cognition immediately after registering.

 We struggled a bit with where this logic should be located.
 First, we thought about putting it in the `core` module, as this module is where the logic for writing new users to file is located.
 We eventually ended up putting it in the `ui` module, specifically in the `RegisterController` class.
 The introductory quiz is now added client-side when the user is to be registered.

 ## Balancing implementing new functionality and ensuring code quality

 After finishing deliverable 2, the Cognition application was a working minimum viable product (MVP).
 Due to an extended deadline for deliverable 2, the group had time to add the following extra functionality:

-- Filter quizzes based on user input
+- Filter quizzes based on user input.
+  See [`MyQuizzesController`](../../cognition/ui/src/main/java/ui/MyQuizzesController.java) for implementation detail.

 Throughout the milestones for deliverable 3, the group has added the following extra features:

-- Improve user experience when navigating through a quiz
+- Improve user experience when navigating through a quiz.
+The user can now get some help along the way, and see how many correct answers the user got when finished with the quiz.
+  See [`ViewQuizController`](../../cognition/ui/src/main/java/ui/ViewQuizController.java) for implementation detail.

-- Add default quizzes to each user, in order for the user to quickly use all available functionality in Cognition
+- Add default quizzes to each user, in order for the user to quickly use all available functionality in Cognition.
+  See [`RegisterController`](../../cognition/ui/src/main/java/ui/RegisterController.java) for implementation detail.

 Furthermore, we have fixed suggested changes from deliverable 2.

 We also felt the need to improve upon parts of our code base.
 This is in line with **agile development**; continuously improving existing code in our code base.
 Specifically, we improved JavaDocs, updated access modifiers where it was needed and increased readability in our code base.

 **In summary, we feel that we struck a great balance between adding new functionality and improving code quality in our code base.**